Cecure-Intelligence-Limited/cil-internship-cohort-04/Task 3 mod 3 .md

 6. What value is the product delivering to the customer?

-7.How will the product be considered a success?
+7. How will the product be considered a success?

-8.Who are the competitors and what competitive advantage does the brand have over others?
+8. Who are the competitors and what competitive advantage does the brand have over others?

 9. What's the 10 years plan or roadmap for the product?